-There is no minimum testing requirement, but we recommend a YDNA test of at least 37 markers, and preferably more.
-There is a discount for testing through Family Tree DNAfor project members.
-If you have tested with another company, you may be able to transfer and supplement your results at a low cost.
-For more information, visit Family Tree DNA’s product listing at http://www.familytreedna.com/products.aspx.
+Men who are, or suspect they may be, direct paternal Barry descendants should begin with YDNA testing.
+We recommend a YDNA test of at least 37 markers.
+There is a discount for testing through Family Tree DNA for project members.
+If you have already tested with another company, you may be able to transfer and supplement your results at a low cost.

 Autosomal Testing Recommendations

 Women, and men whose Barry ancestors are on other than direct paternal lines, should begin with an autosomal DNA test, which evaluates all direct ancestral branches.
 (This is also valuable for men who are direct Barry paternal descendants.)
 Autosomal testing is available through Family Tree DNA's FamilyFinder test.
 Individuals who tested with other companies may be able to transfer their results to Family Finder for a fee.

 A bibliography of print and online sources on the Barry family is available here.
 Additional resources are available to project members through the group Activity Feed.